 Aside from excitement and anxiety, other causes of drooling in Frenchies include oral injuries and mouth diseases.
 Contact your vet if your French Bulldog is drooling excessively or if the drooling is severe and abrupt.
 It might be simple overexertion or stress, or something more serious.

+Another cool fact about French Bulldogs is their origin.
 If you consider why French bulldogs were bred, you will discover an intriguing and fascinating history.
 The origins of the French bulldog may be traced back to the 18th century English bulldog, which did not resemble current bulldogs.

 Bulldogs of 18th century England were powerful and athletic, and they were used for bull-baiting.
 As a result, they were given the nickname "bulldog."